Chris-gme-DM/TowerUp/README.md

 In regard to the school assignment my interactions are WallRun, WallClimb, Switch to enable the door, the doors themselves, CreditChips the player needs to collect.
 The objects i created are: Doors, Switches, basice wall ( which i don't count to the required 5 objects), Storage Box, Credit Chips, Ladder.
 The Gangway isn't implemented since the baking process and the way the controls turned out, made an implementation not feasable for the time being.

+I used public fields in many places of the script in which it is either detremental or obsolete, but I will deal with this in the future.

 +++ Player +++
 First Person Perspective